cms-opendata-workshop/workshop2022-lesson-dataset-scouting/_episodes/02-where-are-the-datasets.md

 objectives:
 - "Be able to find the data and Monte Carlo datasets"
 keypoints:
-- "The data and Monte Carlo are stored in directories with names that give you some insight as to what they contain"
+- "Use the filter selections in the left-hand sidebar of the CERN Open Data Portal to find dataset."
 ---

 # CERN Open Data Portal